-The air in Butte County does not meet the State or federal health based standards for ozone or fine particulate matter (PM2.5).
-Because of the unique geography of Butte County we have a struggle ahead of us to clean the air.
+The air in Butte County does not meet the federal health based standards for ozone or the state health based standards for ozone or fine particulate matter (PM2.5).
+Because of the unique geography of Butte County there has been a struggle to clean the air but improvements are continuing.

 Air quality standards define clean air.
 They tell us how much of a substance can be in the air without causing harm, based on proven scientific and medical research.
 Both the federal and State governments set air quality standards.
 In most cases, California’s standards are more protective of health.
 The Attainment Designation tells us whether our air meets these health standards.